 He assumed the appointment of Direcor General of Army Personnel in September 1958, and was appointed Director General of Survival operations in May 1959.
 He was promoted to the rank of Major-General and appointed Major General Survival September 1, 1959.

-Maj.-Gen. Wrinch will retire from the Regular Army in September, 1963 and is taking up the appointment of National Commissioner for the Canadian Forces.
+Maj.-Gen. Wrinch will retire from the Regular Army in September, 1963 and is taking up the appointment of National Commissioner for the Canadian Red Cross.

 Hello Niner Six Newsletter Archive.
 The Newsletter of the Air Observation Post Association of Canada.